-- Select the analysis preferences and allowable deltas.
+- Choose the number of analysis rays used during the preparation process (if the file is sequential) and select the analysis preferences and allowable deltas.
 Here, you may choose whether to consider scattering or ray splitting in the ray trace.
 Additionally, you may also define the amount of change that is allowed on the image plane following the change in file formats.
-In particular, the "Spot Size" allowable delta will be used to define the acceptable change in spot size that may occur when the file is converted from Sequential to Non-Sequential Mode.
+In particular, the "Spot Size" allowable delta will be used to define the acceptable change in spot size that may occur when the file is converted from Sequential to non-sequential Mode.

-As long as the ZBD file creation is succesful, the user may move on to the "Drawing Inputs" tab by clicking Next.
-If ZBD file creation is unsuccesful, an error message is displayed indicating why the process failed and steps the user may use to fix issues.
-Navigate to Potential conversion errors for more information on the error messages you may receive.
-Any errors must be resolved before it is possible to move to the next step.
+If the ZBD file creation is successful, the user may move on to the "Drawing Inputs" tab by clicking Next.
+If ZBD file creation is unsuccessful, an error message is displayed indicating why the process failed and steps the user may use to fix issues.

 Each lens surface pair is represented by a labeled tab at the top of the screen.
 If an element type is chosen to be other than singlet, a tab is created after that element to specify cement properties.

 For sequential models, the following information is automatically populated on the "Drawing Inputs" tab.

 - Front and back surface radii of curvature

 - Lens material

 This data is pulled from the Lens and Tolerance Data Editors.
 Other data fields must be entered manually.
 All data in the Drawing Inputs tabs may be edited during this step.